PjotrVr/king-spring-service/README.md

 If you don't have any of such tools, you can still make requests by using your browser and devtools extension.

-By default I'm using port 8080.
+By default, I'm using port 8080.

 Available endpoints:
 - **GET /products**: fetches all products